ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 Various global privacy laws (such as those in the European Economic Area, United Kingdom, and Brazil) require that we have a "legal basis" to process your information.
 The legal bases on which we rely to process your information include:

-- **Consent.** You have consented to the use of your information, for example, where legally required, to send you marketing communications or to process your Google service account credentials.
+- **Consent.** You have consented to the use of your information, for example, where legally required, to send you marketing communications or to connect third-party services.
 - **Contractual necessity.** We need your information to provide you with the Services, for example to facilitate your registration, provide rank tracking services, process payments, and respond to your inquiries.
 - **Compliance with a legal obligation.** We have a legal obligation to use your information, for example to comply with tax and accounting obligations, or to maintain audit trails as required by data protection laws.
 - **Legitimate interests.** We have a legitimate interest in using your information for a business purpose that does not override your individual rights and interests.
 For example, we have a legitimate interest in using your information for product development and internal analytics purposes, to improve the accuracy of our SEO tracking technologies, fraud prevention, and otherwise to improve the safety, security, and performance of our Services.